 Then the staging logic calls for a third equipment.
 D is commanded on, but goes into alarm.
 Then A is commanded on.
 Since D entered an alarm state after A and all equipment are commanded on, D is set to last in the lead/lag staging order.
 The staging order is now B, C, A, D, and all equipment remain enabled since (3) are called but only (2) are running without alarms.

-For chillers and boilers:
+[DELETE]For chillers and boilers:

 The next commanded off equipment in the staging order, Equipment “B”, shall be commanded on while alarming Equipment “A” is commanded off and set to the last position in the lead/lag staging order.